André Obey

-André Obey ([ɔbɛ]; 8 May 1892 at Douai, France – 11 April 1975 at Montsoreau, near the river Loire) was a prominent French playwright during the inter-war years, and into the 1950s.
+André Obey ([ɔbɛ]; 8 May 1892 at Douai, France – 11 April 1975 at Montsoreau, near the river Loire) was a prominent French playwright during the inter-war years and into the 1950s.

 He began as a novelist and produced an autobiographical novel about his adolescence le Joueur de triangle (The Triangle Player).
-After his meeting with Jacques Copeau, he devoted himself completely to dramatic works.
+After he met with Jacques Copeau, he devoted himself completely to dramatic works.
 In 1945 Obey became provisional general administrator of the Comédie-Française.
 He was made full general administrator in 1946, and resigned in 1947 after just under a year's service.

 Obey's play Le Viol de Lucrèce was drawn on by Ronald Duncan for the libretto of Benjamin Britten's opera The Rape of Lucretia.

 Obey served as general administrator of the Comédie-Française, in a provisional capacity from October 1945 until 6 April 1946, then with full powers until his resignation on 5 February 1947.